 With a population of 8.5 million and growing, NYC is a popular place to be.
-For millennials moving to New York City can be both an exciting and daunting time.
+For millennials, moving to New York City can be exciting and daunting.
 You’ll have a lot to prepare for, and without some insider knowledge, it’s hard to know where to start.
-Don’t fret though, this article here will help you with that.
+Don’t fret, though; this article here will help you.
 Whether you’re a millennial who’s just arrived in the city or will be soon, here’s how to get started.

 Finding a place to stayFinding a place to stay

 There’s no denying it; New York, especially Manhattan, is an expensive place to live.
 You’re fortunate if you can find a studio apartment for less than $1000.
 In Manhattan, the average rental price hovers around $3000.
 Chances are you’ll be sharing with someone.
 In 2016, 72% of millennials shared their apartment with someone other than a partner, according to a New York City Comptroller Scott Stringer report.

 Greenpoint is the No.1 spot for millennials moving, with roughly 27 applications per listing.
 Such popularity, however, makes it tough to find a place.
 Other popular spots are Brooklyn, with the neighborhoods of Bushwick and Bedford-Stuyvesant being the most affordable.

 Landing a JobLanding a Job

 If you don’t already have a job waiting for you in NYC, then start looking for one as soon as possible.
 You’re going to be living in one of the most expensive cities in America, so you need to have your finances in order.
 Linkin Jobs is a great place to start.
-The best opportunities are in the communications or advertising field, which New York is something of a Mecca for.
+The best opportunities are in the communications or advertising field, in which New York is something of a Mecca.

 When negotiating contracts with employers, try to swing some extra perks.
 Things like subsidized monthly metro cards, a moving allowance, or a signing bonus can go a long way in helping you settle in.